Web-Components-in-Space/pose-capture/STEPS.md

+### Step 6 - Adding our Pose Components
+First lets start by backing out our demo code, and continue by adding all of the code to run our components.
+We'll start by filling in our `src/tensorflow` folder with the code that enables us to process a frame of an image source (images OR frames from videos).

+These modules will process an input, and create a JSON representation of a keyframe including point positions, and other helpful things like aspect ratio of the image processed, time, etc.

+The points we'll be returning will NOT be pixel values, but instead values of 0-1 where 0 is the furthest left or furthest top, and 1 is the opposite.
+This will let us scale to fit these points and draw them in whatever size container we need.

+Next we'll create a `videopose-element` which extends the `video-element`.
+This component won't yet be the final component that gets consumed but serves as a yet another building block that has a lot of common functionality needed to give us each and every pose component variation.

+We'll also build some functionality in this base class to record keyframes and even audio so that both can be played back simultaneously.

+One other thing we'll additionally want is the ability to either send events with keyframe pose data in them or take action on a slotted component to show these keyframes.
+More to come on this in the next step!

+With this `videopose-element` in place, we can now just add each of our various pose components.
+Again, that's "posedetection" and "bodypix" for full body capture, "facelandmarks" for a face mesh, and finally "handpose" for capturing your hand and fingers.

+We do want a way to test our components out prior to visualizing the points, so I'd like to add one more subclassed event.
+This will be the `keyframeevent` and in addition to holding keyframes with points, there will also be a way to filter just the "parts" you want.
+So for example, if you only wanted an elbow position, there's a method on this subclassed event to get it.

+Lets add all of those component demos to our project and try them out!

 ### Step 5 - Using Rollup Bundles to use Tensorflow.js
 There are a number of Tensorflow.js packages we'll be wanting to use.
 We'll make several components.
 Both "BodyPix" and "PoseDetection" can tackle whole body pose tracking, meaning it'll track points